chowdhurya/rust-unidecode/README.md

     or because `deunicode` does not know about the character.
   * Some Unicode characters are unknown and transliterate to `"[?]"`.
   * Many Unicode characters transliterate to multi-character strings.
-For example, 北 is transliterated as "Bei ".
+For example, 北 is transliterated as "Bei".
   * Han characters are mapped to Mandarin, and will be mostly illegible to Japanese readers.

 Unicode data